 FDA regulates device labeling in several ways.
 For example, section 502(f) of the FD&C Act requires that labeling include adequate directions for use.
 Under section 502(a)(1) of the FD&C Act, a medical device is deemed misbranded if its labeling is false or misleading in any particular.

 For devices with cybersecurity risks, informing users of relevant security information may be an effective way to comply with labeling requirements relating to such risks.
-FDA also believes that informing users of security information through labeling may be an important part of QSR design controls to help mitigate cybersecurity risks and help ensure the continued safety and effectiveness of the device.
+FDA also believes that informing users of security information through labeling may be an important part of design and development activities to help mitigate cybersecurity risks and help ensure the continued safety and effectiveness of the device.
 Therefore, when drafting labeling for inclusion in a premarket submission, a manufacturer should consider all applicable labeling requirements and how informing users through labeling may be an effective way to manage cybersecurity risks and/or to ensure the safe and effective use of the device.
 Any risks transferred to the user should be detailed and considered for inclusion as tasks during usability testing (e.g., human factors testing) to ensure that the type of user has the capability to take appropriate actions to manage those risks.

-The recommendations below aim to communicate to users relevant device security information that may enable their own ongoing security posture, thereby helping ensure a device remains safe and effective throughout its lifecycle.
+The recommendations below aim to communicate to users the relevant device security information that may enable their own ongoing security posture, thereby helping ensure a device remains safe and effective throughout its lifecycle.
 The depth of detail, the exact location in the labeling for specific types of information (e.g., operator’s manual, security implementation guide), and the method to provide this information should account for the intended user of the information.
 Instructions to manage cybersecurity risks should be understandable to the intended audience, which might include patients or caregivers with limited technical knowledge.
-The manufacturer may wish to employ methods to ensure certain information is available only to the user, and if it does so through an online portal, should provide an up-to-date link.
+The manufacturer may wish to employ methods to ensure certain information is available only to the user, and if it does so through an online portal, should ensure that users have up-to-date links that contain accurate information.

-FDA recommends the following be included in labeling to communicate relevant security information to users.
+The following are examples of information that may be included in labeling to communicate relevant security information to users:

 Device instructions and product specifications related to recommended cybersecurity controls appropriate for the intended use environment (e.g., anti-malware software, use of a firewall, password requirements).